One Tank Travels: Mount Ida

-Mount Ida is surrounded by the beautiful Ouachita National Forest,so outdoor adventure is a highlight of a visit to town.
+Mount Ida is surrounded by the beautiful Ouachita National Forest, so outdoor adventure is a highlight of a visit to town.
+This tiny town makes a great day trip venture from both Little Rock and Hot Springs.

-For starters, there is the Lake Ouachita Vista Trail (LOVEiT).
-This trail consists of a number of trail segments, along with some short out-and-back or loop spurs leading off a trail segment.
+Along with digging for crystals, hiking and biking are big lures here at places like the Lake Ouachita Vista Trail.
+This trail has a number of trail segments, along with some short out-and-back or loop spurs leading off a trail segment, that you can take on.
 Many trailhead signs can be seen along Hwy 270 for the different routes.
-The Traildogs ( the never tiring group of volunteers that work on the trail) have a very resourceful website if you might want to learn more about the history of the trail or the different routes.
+You can learn more about different routes at lakeouachitavistatrail.org.
+Other epic trails in the area include the Womble Trail and Ouachita National Recreation Trail.